Carbon-14 waste is a problem. It is environmentally unfriendly, and worst of all, it doesn’t just go away. It stays for thousands of years.

 The batteries like NDB was not available before precisely for this reason.
 It was just too difficult to produce or even imagine making one.

 It was only made possible due to recent technological advancements.
 Some examples of techniques that go into making NDB are Chemical Vapour Deposition (CVD), metal sputtering, NDB’s CDPME1 process amongst others.

-Additionally, characterization techniques such as TEM, SEM, Impedance spectroscopy, XPS, IV, CV, and many others is also used to examine and refine the NDB.
+Additionally, characterization techniques such as TEM, SEM, Impedance spectroscopy, XPS, IV, CV, and many others are also used to examine and refine the NDB.

 What application does NDB have?

-When it comes to application, NDB has a significant range of choice.
+When it comes to application, NDB has a significant range of choices.